owulveryck/owulveryck.github.io/content/post/knative-part1.md

 In this article, I explain why event base architecture is relevant in some of the recent use cases I encounter.

-> A story cannot be written down without a medium; a process cannot exist without an enabling infrastructure - Mark Burgess

 > The notion of a document change; a document is no longer a container with a set of sentences; a document is a process with a set of changes - Jeffrey Snower